18th Strategic Aerospace Division

 The 18th Strategic Aerospace Division is an inactive United States Air Force unit.
 Its last assignment was with the Fifteenth Air Force at Fairchild Air Force Base, Washington, where it was inactivated on 2 July 1968.

 History

 The 18th Composite Wing served as part of the defense force for the Hawaiian Islands from 1 May 1931 – 29 January 1942.
 It inactivated after suffering disastrous losses in the Japanese attack on Pearl Harbor (7 December 1941).

 From June 1942 until 1944, it operated as the 18th Replacement Wing, processing personnel entering Second Air Force.

-Redesignated as the 18th Air Division on 1 July 1959, it assured that assigned wings were organized, manned, trained, and equipped to conduct long-range bombardment operations using either nuclear or conventional weapons.
+Redesignated as the 18th Air Division on 1 July 1959, it assured that assigned wings were organized, crewed, trained, and equipped to conduct long-range bombardment operations using either nuclear or conventional weapons.

 The division was redesignated as 18 Strategic Aerospace Division on 15 February 1962, and also developed and maintained a strategic missile operational capability.
 Between 1965 and 1968, subordinate units of the 18th loaned aircraft and aircrews to SAC organizations for combat during the Vietnam War.

 The division was inactivated on 2 July 1968 due to budget constraints.